PlutoZhang/Zowe-docs/topics/navigatingmvd.md

 - Across the bottom of the window is the **application launch bar**.

-- The bottom right corner displays current date and time and allows access to the current user session.
+- The bottom right corner displays the current date and time and allows access to the current user session.

-##Logging out
+## Logging out

 You can log out by clicking the avatar.